glennklockwood/limelead/content/cv.md

 Computational scientist with extensive experience in all aspects of operational high-performance computing.
-Formal education in materials science with a specialty in molecular dynamics and implementing memory-efficient algorithms.
-Extensive, hands-on experience in system administration, application support, debugging, performance diagnostics, parallel application development, system and user documentation, and education, outreach, and training.
-Also involved in workload characterization at job, system, and grid scales to provide analytical insight into future systems design to meet the current and future needs of users.
+Formal education in materials science with a specialty in molecular dynamics.
+Extensive, hands-on experience in system administration, application support, debugging, performance analysis, parallel application development, system and user documentation, and education, outreach, and training.
+Deep specific expertise in extreme-scale parallel I/O, parallel file system architectures, I/O middleware, and future I/O technologies and architectures.

 Fundamentally driven by philosophy that HPC must be usable by users to be useful.
 Active participant in user engagement, classroom and written training, community outreach, and collaboration with the global HPC user, vendor, and operations communities.